Our Work

 Watershed Management Plan

 A buildout analysis will also be conducted.
 This exercise models a scenario in which all available lots are developed to the maximum extent allowed by current zoning and regulations.
-The results will help us understand the potential long-term impact on the lake.
+The results will help us understand potential long-term impact on the lake.

 Ultimately, the watershed management plan will outline specific projects aimed at helping us meet our water quality goals.
 It will also include information on potential grants and funding sources to support implementation.